 This joint project between Durham University, Durham Biodiversity Action Partnership and Durham Bird Club will monitor the boxes in the hope that migrating birds will breed this summer.
 Swifts arrive from Africa and look for nesting sites.
 Most make their home in roof spaces, entering through gaps in tiles or under the eaves.
 Others nest in the gaps in crumbling brickwork.
 However, they are struggling to find suitable homes in towns and cities due to the British public's obsession with home improvement.
+Swifts are one of the most graceful and speedy summer visitors to Britain.
 Wild and Weird - CBBC - BBC.
 31 Scariest Creatures Ever Discovered - Page 10 of 31 - Better Find.
 Peacebunny Island.
 Zebra's stripes are a no fly zone for flies.
 Zebras are famous for their contrasting black and white stripes – but until very recently no one really knew why they sport their unusual striped pattern.

 The Long-tailed Tit is an adorable, small, fluffy pinkish bird.
 The shoulders and underparts are pinkish.
 The head has a white crown with black marks above the eyes and into the nape.
 They have red eye rings and a very small black bill.
 Pyrrharctia isabella.
 Pyrrharctia isabella, the isabella tiger moth, banded woolly bear or just woollybear or woolly worm, occurs in the United States and southern Canada.
 The first European to describe it was James Edward Smith in 1797.